rznn7/ardoise/docs/stack-and-domain.md

 - Group creation with a fixed currency
 - Invitation via shareable link (configurable expiry)
-- Add expenses with equal, fixed, or percentage splits
+- Add payments with equal, exact, percentage, or share-based splits
 - Simplified balance view
 - Mark a debt as settled (Settlement)
 - Real-time updates via SSE for all connected members